stevendborrelli/stevendborrelli.github.com/_posts/2012-08-11-netflix-prize-links.md

 ---
 {% include JB/setup %}

+# Netflix Prize Links

 Below are links to publications I used to put together a presentation about the Netflix Prize.
+If you wish to add any links, make a pull request on [My github site](https://github.com/stevendborrelli/stevendborrelli.github.com) and modify `_posts / 2012-08-11-netflix-prize-links.md`.

+Or email me with the changes: steve@borrelli.org

 ###Overview and Origins of the Netflix Prize